Contents

 Notable artefacts: The Moschophoros (Calf-bearer) and the Kore 675

-Home to the early masterpieces of Greek art, this gallery presents statues and offerings from the 7th century BC to the early 5th century BC, before the Persian invasion.
-The exhibition highlights the development of freestanding sculpture and includes korai (female statues), kouroi (male statues), and horsemen, showing the evolution of archaic art and dedications at the Acropolis.
+This gallery is home to the early masterpieces of ancient Greek art from the 7th century BCE to the early 5th century BCE, before the Persian invasion.
+You’ll find statues and offerings like korai (female statues), kouroi (male statues), and horsemen.
+They highlight the development of freestanding sculpture and show the evolution of dedications (offerings).

 The early history of the Acropolis